dbnduchatrji/vision/README.md

-# applications in computer vision
+# experiments of computer vision